laimaretto/taskAutom/README.md

 ```

 For Windows users, make sure you have Python and [PIP](https://pip.pypa.io/en/stable/installing/) installed.
+Also, for Windows users, install the YML library: `pip install pyyml`

 #### Edit `servers.yml`
 This file has configuration parameters for the Jump Host(s).
 Add as many as needed.
 First server is `0`, next one is `1` and so on, so forth.
 If more than one jump-host is declared, the connections will be load balanced sequentially among them.